-The most significant estimates are related to estimates of costs to complete on contracts, insurance reserves, income tax reserves, estimates surrounding stock-based compensation, the recoverability of goodwill and intangibles and accounts receivable reserves.
+The most significant estimates are related to estimates of costs to complete on contracts, pending change orders and claims, shared savings, insurance reserves, income tax reserves, estimates surrounding stock-based compensation, the recoverability of goodwill and intangibles and accounts receivable reserves.
 Actual results could differ from these estimates.

-During 2015, 2014 and 2013, the Company revised its cost estimates on several large multi-year transmission projects, which resulted in the recognition of approximately 0.5%, 1.9% and 0.8% of incremental gross margin, respectively.
+During 2016, the Company revised its cost estimates on several large, multi-year transmission projects, which resulted in the recognition of approximately 0.2% of reduced gross margin.
+During 2015 and 2014, the Company revised its cost estimates on several large, multi-year transmission projects, which resulted in the recognition of approximately 0.5% and 1.9% of incremental gross margin, respectively.
+During 2016, the decrease in gross margin resulted in a decrease in income from operations of \$2.6 million, a decrease in net income of \$1.4 million, and a decrease in diluted earnings per share by \$0.08.
 During 2015, the incremental gross margin resulted in \$5.9 million of additional income from operations, \$3.6 million of additional net income, and increased diluted earnings per share by \$0.17.
 During 2014, the incremental gross margin resulted in \$18.4 million of additional income from operations, \$11.6 million of additional net income, and increased diluted earnings per share by \$0.54.
-During 2013, the incremental gross margin resulted in \$7.7 million of additional income from operations, \$4.9 million of additional net income, and increased diluted earnings per share by \$0.23.